xasterKies/talent-planet-ui/README.md

-# talent-planet-ui
+# talent-planet frontend
-This is going to provide the talent planet user interface for organisation
+This is going to provide the talent planet front end for organisation